TOWNSHEND -- To celebrate his 102nd birthday this week, Warren Patrick expects to take a ride in a hot-air balloon.

 Patrick spoke at his apartment at West River Valley Assisted Living in Townshend, where he proudly displays the exceptional retiree award he earned last month at a dinner at Equinox Village in Manchester, Vt.

 The award recognizes his "excellence in health and wellness."
 For Patrick, who has passed the century mark without aid of a walker or cane, those words define a way of life.

 "I feel excellent.
 I keep active," he told a reporter recently, gesturing toward the sunshine streaming through his window.
 "A day like this, if you weren't coming, I'd be outside.
 I always have been."

 Things didn't always look so sunny for Patrick, who was born June 13, 1911, in Springfield, Mass., as the youngest of eight children.
-He recalls a time when, after his father's business failed, the family was forced to move into a former two-car garage.

 Though his older siblings had married and moved away, that still left Patrick, two sisters and his parents to share a small space.

 "A blanket was hung down the middle of the garage, and my parents slept on one side and my sisters on the other," Patrick wrote in a recent account of his life.
 "Since there was no room for me, I had to sleep on the open porch at ground level -- no screen, no wall.
 I slept on a swinging couch summer and winter."